sysc3010-t3/server/README.md

   a) Python 3 should come pre-installed on Raspbian.
   b) Run `sudo python3 main.py 6006`.
 The server will now be listening on port
      6006 for UDP requests from apps and cars.

+## Code Structure
+* `server.py`: class defining the general UDP server logic for receiving and sending
+* `handlers.py`: functions defining how the server will handle all the different message types it receives
+* `main.py`: entrypoint for running the server; creates an instance of the `Server` class
+* `utils.py`: general utility classes and functions
+* `tests/`: location of test code